gomalhunzai/Gilgit-Baltistan-LandCover-GEE/README.md

 # Gilgit-Baltistan-LandCover-GEE
 This repository provides code and final product for "Assessment of Machine Learning Algorithms for Land Cover Classification in a Complex Mountainous Landscape".

-Request for GeoTiff version of final land cover product can be sent via email to corrosponfing author (gomal.amin@polyu.edu.hk; gomalhunzai@gmail.com)
-The final product is uploaded on Google Drive and can be downloaded using this link:https://drive.google.com/drive/folders/1AmZfsjVOf4iey22Fs0BioeuMUC83OOC5?usp=drive_link
+Request for GeoTiff version of final land cover product can be sent via email to corrosponfing author (gomalhunzai@gmail.com) The final product is uploaded on Google Drive and can be downloaded using this link:https://drive.google.com/drive/folders/1AmZfsjVOf4iey22Fs0BioeuMUC83OOC5?usp=drive_link

 Cite this article